rizinorg/book/src/basic_commands/dietline.md

 - `p` - yank the top of the kill ring into the buffer at point.
 - `c` - acts similar to d based commands, but goes into insert mode in the end by prefixing the commands with numbers, the command is performed multiple times.

-If you are finding it hard to keep track of which mode you are in, just set `scr.prompt.mode=true` to update the color of the prompt based on the vi-mode.
+If you are finding it hard to keep track of which mode you are in, just enter `e scr.prompt.mode=true` to update the color of the prompt based on the vi-mode.